mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 Just like marijuana.
 Marijuana is wonderful, you know – makes you high. *[laughter]* And you understand immediately what death is.
 “Well I understand.
 Why don’t you take marijuana?
 You can understand death; you can go to death and come back.”
 You can understand, don’t you think so?

-For instance, the other day the poet Ginsburg talked [to?] us, and he recommended to me, “Why don’t you take marijuana?” *[laughter]* He always asks me, “Did you experience taking marijuana?”
+For instance, the other day the poet Ginsburg talked about us, and he recommended to me, “Why don’t you take marijuana?” *[laughter]* He always asks me, “Did you experience taking marijuana?”
 Well, I didn’t.
 “Why don’t you take [it]?”
 So I asked him “why?”
 And he said, “It’s very helpful for you.” *[he laughs]* Yes, I know it’s helpful; but on the other hand, I know it’s not helpful.
-So, how can I say *[it]*?
+So, how can I say [it]?

 So he said, “If you take this marijuana, you can go to see a wonderful high, [a] wonderful world you have never seen according to common state of consciousness.
 And that is good because it makes your life transform, turn over a new leaf.”
-Well of course it’s so – but maybe not!
+Well of course, it’s so – but maybe not!
 There is no proof! *[laughter]*

 ##### 1:15:05